+It is observed that estimated regression coefficients in the eight groups are very different from each other.
+To visualize the difference, we computed the estimated quadratic function of the age effect in Figure \ref{fig:app}, which indicates that some groups have representative shapes of the age effect.

-Let $y_{it}$ be the binary response variable, and $x_{it}$ be the vector of five covariates and an intercept, for $i=1,\ldots,n(=1169)$ and $t=1,\ldots,T(=9)$.
-We consider the mean structure $E[y_{it}|x_{it}]=m(x_{it}^t\beta_{g_i})$ with $m(x)=\exp(x)/\{1+\exp(x)\}$ and $g_i\in\{1,\ldots,G\}$.
-We first selected the number of groups, $G$, from candidates $\{2,3,\ldots, 10\}$ using CVA strategy under exchangeable working correlation, and $G=8$ was selected.
-Then, we carried out the grouped GEE analysis with $G=8$ using the three working correlations, exchangeable (EX), the first-order autoregressive (AR) and unstructured (US) correlations.
-The estimated regression coefficients and their standard errors in 8 groups based on the EX working correlation are shown in Table \ref{tab:beta2}, and the results with AR and US working correlations are reported in the Supplementary Materials.
-From Table \ref{tab:beta2}, it is observed that regression coefficients of the 8 groups are very different each other.
-We can also observe that the results with different working correlations does not have much impact on the estimation results, that is, the results are quite comparable among the three working correlations.
-In order to see the groping performance, we divided the individuals into 8 groups according to the estimated grouping assignment based on the EX working correlation.
-In each group, we computed average values of $y_{it}$ for $t=1,\ldots,T$, where the results are presented in Figure \ref{fig:group}.
-From the result, we can easily understand the characteristics of 8 groups.
-For example, individuals in groups 5 and 2 have high and low interest in the election, respectively, in the whole period.
-On the other hand, individuals in group 6 and 7 are not so interested in the election at the first period, but their interest increases during the period, although the increasing speed in two groups are quite different.
-Therefore, we can conclude that the classical GEE analysis assuming homogeneity in the regression coefficients is not a appropriate strategy for the dataset whereas the proposed grouped GEE analysis can successfully capture the potential heterogeneity among individuals.
+For example, the probability of ``health" of individuals classified in group 3 increases according to their age, while the opposite tendency is confirmed in group 6.
+Although clear differences among four groups (groups 1,2,7, and 8) are not observed from Figure \ref{fig:app}, the regression coefficients of other covariates reported in Table \ref{tab:app} are quite different.
+Moreover, in each group, we computed average values of $y_{it}$ for $t=1,\ldots,T$, where the results are presented in the right panel in Figure \ref{fig:app}.
+From the result, we can more directly understand the characteristics of the eight groups.
+For example, individuals in groups 3 and 7 have a low probability of being ``healthy" at the earlier period, and the probability increases with the period.
+On the other hand, the probability in groups 5 and 6 decreases according to the period, but there is a difference in the shape of the decrease.
+Therefore, we can conclude that the classical GEE analysis assuming homogeneity in the regression coefficients is not an appropriate strategy for the dataset.
+In contrast, the proposed grouped GEE analysis can successfully capture the potential heterogeneity among individuals.